Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Introduction

-Unfortunately, it remains largely elusive: it could be stated in \cite[\S1]{MonodICM} that there was no group for which all of $H_b^\bullet$ is known, unless it is trivial.
+Unfortunately, bounded cohomology remains largely elusive: as stated in \cite[\S1]{MonodICM}, there was no group for which all of $H_b^\bullet$ was known, unless it is trivial.
 Recent advances brought more examples where bounded cohomology is trivial and new examples where it is pathologically huge~\cite{Loeh_note17}, \cite{FFLM_2106.13567}.

 Missing were examples where we can actually describe non-trivially, and understand, the entire bounded cohomology, especially for groups of relevance in geometry, topology or dynamics. \itshape This article is a first step in that direction.\upshape